Get ready to meet Pothos royalty.

-So, PLEASE give this lovely lady a plant pot with drainage hole.
-It will make watering this plant a hundred times easier and save you a potential disaster.
+So, PLEASE give this lovely lady a plant pot with a drainage hole.
+It will make watering this plant a hundred times easier and save you from a potential disaster.

 I like to soak the plant until I see a little water coming into the drainage tray and tip that excess water out.

 When the soil moisture feels dry to the touch but not yet bone dry (not just on the surface – stick your finger in to check), I repeat the process.